skynettechnologies/django-all-in-one-accessibility/Readme.md

 # All in One Accessibility
-- All in One Accessibility widget improves website ADA compliance and browser experience for WCAG 2.1, ATAG 2.0, ADA, Section 508, Australian DDA, European EAA EN 301 549, UK Equality Act (EA), Israeli Standard 5568, and California Unruh standards
+- All in One Accessibility widget improves django website ADA compliance and browser experience for WCAG 2.1, ATAG 2.0, ADA, Section 508, Australian DDA, European EAA EN 301 549, UK Equality Act (EA), Israeli Standard 5568, and California Unruh standards.
 - 2 Minute installation
 - Screen Reader, dynamic widget color and position, supports multiple languages (36 languages)
 - Reduces the risk of time-consuming accessibility lawsuits.
 - Use apps to connect to external services and manage data flows

+It uses the accessibility interface which handles UI and design related adjustments.
+All in One Accessibility app enhances your Django website accessibility to people with hearing or vision impairments, motor impaired, color blind, dyslexia, cognitive & learning impairments, seizure and epileptic, and ADHD problems.
+It uses the accessibility interface which handles UI and design related adjustments.

+[`django-all-in-one-accessibility-tutorial`](https://www.youtube.com/watch?v=PPQMWSzroAA) - Tutorial of All in One Accessibility widget .

 ---